ismaildondu/DNDAlert/README.md

 * [**animationStatus**] If true, opening and closing will be accompanied by animation.
 * [**draggable**] Modal draggable.
 (Title required)

+* [**sourceControlWarning**] If true, when the modal is run, it makes a request to NPM and compares the current version with the local version.
+If the versions are different, a warning message in the console.
+(If you don't want to make a npm version request, you can turn it off.)

 ## Installation

 ```sh